 The group also operates in countries which experience political instability.
-Interruptions of construction activity, restrictions on ownership interests of foreign investors, and even dispossession or expropriations are among the possidesignated responsibility make sure that the group-wide work safety standards are followed.
-The aspects of work safety and health also form part of the evaluation of subcontractors and suppliers.
+Interruptions of construction activity, restrictions on ownership interests of foreign investors, and even dispossession or expropriations are among the possible consequence of political changes which could have an impact on the group's financial structure.
+These risks are analysed during the tendering phase and assessed by internal committees.